apache/geode-examples/partitioned/README.md

 - Besides the hash code, equals() needs to be defined.

-- A robust system will use redundancy in conjunction with partitioning in production systems, so that data is not lost if a server goes down.
+- A system that ought to not lose data if a system member goes down will use redundancy in conjunction with partitioning in production systems.